redpesk-core/sec-lsm-manager/QA/SEC-LSM-MGR.HTC.md

 .TEST-CASE SEC-LSM-MGR.HTC-T-CHE-PAT-EXI-PAT-PRO

-Check that setting the path property on an inexistng file returns an error but that querying an existing path doesn't
+Check that setting the path property on a non-existent file returns an error but that querying an existing path doesn't

 .TYPE integration

 .REQUIRED-BY @SEC-LSM-MGR.HRQ-R-CON-PRO

 .REQUIRED-BY @SEC-LSM-MGR.PRO-U-VAL-PAT

 .PRECONDITION